Grading Policy

 Policy

-A student’s grade for a subject or unit undertaken is determined upon an assessment of performance.
-Students must be informed of the expectations and learning outcomes related to each assessment task required for each subject or unit of study, thus, the grade a student receives should reflect their overall performance in meeting the learning outcomes.
+A student’s grade for a subject or unit undertaken is determined by assessment of performance.
+Students must be informed of the expectations and learning outcomes related to each assessment task required for each subject or unit of study.
+Thus, the grade a student receives should reflect their overall performance in meeting learning outcomes.

-The award of grades shall be a deliberative process which requires the exercise of professional judgement to reduce the possibility of random and systematic errors.
-Grades will not be awarded in comparison to the achievement of other students, nor allocated to fit a predetermined distribution.
+The award of grades shall be a criterion-referenced process which requires the exercise of professional judgement in relation to transparent criteria and standards.

-In awarding grades, due weight shall be given to the level at which the subject or unit is offered.
+In awarding grades, due weight shall be given to the Australian Qualifications Framework (AQF) level at which the subject or unit is offered.

 Amending a final grade